JonKing93/wildcat/docs/api/config/preprocess.rst

     The path to the digital elevation model (DEM) raster dataset.
 This dataset sets the CRS, resolution, and alignment of the preprocessed rasters.
 Also used to :ref:`characterize the watershed <characterize>`, including determining flow directions.

     The DEM must be georeferenced and we strongly recommend using a DEM with approximately 10 meter resolution.
 This is because wildcat's hazard assessment models were calibrated using data from a 10 meter DEM.
-See also `Smith et al., 2019 <https://esurf.copernicus.org/articles/7/475/2019/>`_ for a discussion of the effects of DEM resolution on topographic analysis.
+Read also `Smith et al., 2019 <https://esurf.copernicus.org/articles/7/475/2019/>`_ for a discussion of the effects of DEM resolution on topographic analysis.

     You can find links to 10-meter DEM datasets here: :ref:`DEM datasets <data-dem>`